HITECHCRIME/HC_SG51_Colorized_World/README.md

 no don't
 rush aye

-upping gear brings the light - close brings the light - to us) that's when the colours come out bring the light close aye
+upping gear will bring the light - close brings the light to us that's when the truest colours come out so bring the light close to me aye

 (fades)

-upping gear will bring the light close bring the light (to us) that's when the colours come out bring the light close aye
+upping gear will bring the light - close brings the light to us that's when the truest colours come out so bring the light close to me aye

 <the singing part>yee eeee uuuu-uuuuuuu (annfran)